Mariano Gomez (priest): Assignment in Cavite

 In Bacoor, his most lasting project is the current structure of the Parish of St. Michael the Archangel which was originally facing the sea.
 Being a seaside town, it was decided to reorient the church inland to prevent the entry of sea water during high tides.
 For this, he worked with Felix Rojas, the architect who would later design the neo-Gothic church of Santo Domingo in Manila.

 He was appointed permanent Vicar Forane of the Eccelesiastical Province of Cavite.
 This role led to him having regular correspondence with the Archbishop of Manila as he was responsible for the secular priests in the province.
 However, he was also reporting to the archbishop on matters of priest assignments, incident reports, requests from clergy, even that of the friars.
 Two of the parishes whose decrees of erection were relayed by him were the parishes of Bailen and Ternate, Cavite.
 As the parish priest of Bacoor, his responsibilities also extended to works of government, being the primary negotiator with the bandits led by Luis Parang in Bacoor, who were fighting due to friar abuses.
 His efforts led to the surrender of the bandits in 1828 and the subsequent "Tratado de Malacañang" where the Governor General of the Philippines granted them amnesty and concessions.

 Fr.
 Gomes' work also extended to the livelihood of the people of Bacoor, where he taught them agricultural practices and salt-making.
 The salt industry of the town would be one of the biggest in the province well into the late 20th century.
 The reorganization of the roads of the town of Bacoor would be headed as well by Fr.
 Gomes, leading to the Spanish Governor of Cavite, Col. Juan Salcedo, praising this effort and the work that was done.
 Fr.
-Gomes was also very supportive of the Bacooreños' efforts to start businesses and industries such that he personally lended his own money to them.
+Gomes was also very supportive of the Bacooreños' efforts to start businesses and industries such that he personally lent his own money to them.